 Help care for little ones while their parents attend counseling, support groups, or access other services.
 Assisting with the direct care of infants and children, Child Care Assistants implement developmentally appropriate learning opportunities and practice conflict resolution to maintain a peaceful, happy and safe atmosphere.

-The next Childcare Assistant volunteer training will be on Tuesday March 28th from 6-9pm at Tubman’s Chrysalis Center.
-Apply now to attend this training and begin volunteering in late March!
+The next Childcare Assistant volunteer training will be on Tuesday April 18th from 5:30-8:30pm in Minneapolis.
+Apply now to attend this training and begin volunteering in mid-April!

 Advanced graduate level students work with individual clients and co-facilitate therapy groups.
 Interns become part of the multi-disciplinary team, working alongside staff who represent a wide range of therapeutic styles and conceptual frameworks.
 Practice in an environment that is trauma-informed, disability-informed, person-centered, strengths-based, and uses holistic and harm reduction approaches.
-For internships that would start in May or September, 2017, the deadline to apply is Sunday, February 5 th , 2017
+Internships would start in May or September, 2017

 Do you enjoy event planning?
 Help us make our summer festival the best yet!
 Our annual “Wing Ding” event supports our overall organization, and we’re looking for passionate committee members to help us plan family activities, coordinate food vendors, and create an amazing event.